Glatzli/model_comparison_codes/README.md

     		Slope aspect (γ): The orientation of the slope.
     		Roughness length (z₀): A measure of surface roughness affecting wind and turbulence.
     		Albedo (α): The reflectivity of the surface.
-  	I don't have albedo & LU measured. => only us slope angle & aspect
+  	I don't have albedo & LU measured. => only use slope angle & aspect
 	-> calc slope angle with numpy and aspect with xDEM due to strange errors (ValueError: Surface fit and rugosity require the same X and Y resolution ((0.013980000000000005, 0.009879999999999977) was given).
  	This was required by: ['slope'].)